OmenApps/django-tomselect/README.md

 ```

 ### Chained Dropdown Filtering

+**Important**: This is a work in progress.
+The API may change in the future.

 Use the `filter_by` argument to restrict the available options of one
 TomSelectField to the value selected in another form field.
 The parameter must